Augmentation Evoker DPS Mythic+ Tips — Midnight Season 1

 In Mythic+, you will be fighting against groups of enemies.
 Augmentation has very few adjustments to its playstyle on AoE, which are listed below.

-- You will empower
+You can empower

 Pupil of Alexstrasza you would use